LOOPS ⋅ Supported features

 Markup: Tables

 Tabular data can be organized in tables, which are comprised of table rows with table cells.
 Table headings can be marked up as such.
 Tables can have captions.
-A linked index / table of contents listing all table captions can be placed in a document.
+Table captions are semantic markup, and a linked index / table of contents listing all quotes can be placed in a document.

 Source documents conversion / export to EPUB format